 6. Never Point Out A Problem Without A Solution To Go With It

-Problems always arise your manager needs to know about.
+Problems always arise that your manager needs to know about.
 Don’t be the barer of bad news without bringing some good news, too.
 Always present the problem and then suggest three options for solving it.
 Even if you don’t have the right solution, the fact you came prepared with ideas shows how much you want to help your boss solve it quickly and effectively.

 Plus, if one of your ideas is the right idea, you’ll earn respect from your boss as someone who knows how to take charge and fix things.
 That’s the kind of person a manager likes to keep on their team.